ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 ## Single source content then output to other formats

 One of my bugbears is being forced to wrestle with software to perform a task rather than doing the job of writing the content.
+That's one of many reasons I've been writing content (almost) exclusively in Pulsar Edit (plus predecessor Atom edit) for half a decade.

 But the world is in love with MS Word, Content Management Systems, and site builders like Jekyll or Hugo.
 So what's a writer to do?